CodeForPhilly/prevention-point/frontend/README.md

 - The project uses [Husky](https://github.com/typicode/husky) to run a precommit hook to lint files before they are commited.
 If there are any files ESlint and/or Prettier can't fix automatically, they'll fail to commit and an error log will be displayed

 ### SCSS
-- When writing SCSS, try to adhear to [BEM conventions](https://www.joeforshaw.com/blog/writing-scss-with-bem)
-- When possible, try to rely on styling directly within Material UI component APIs
+- When possible, try to rely onn Material UI component APIs for styling
+- SCSS styling enforced by [stylelint](https://stylelint.io/)
+- When writing SCSS, try to adhear to [BEM conventions](http://getbem.com/)